Theodore Fraser

-Major-General Sir Theodore Fraser KCB CSI CMG (15 June 1865 – 22 May 1953), was a British soldier of the Royal Engineers, serving for most of his career with the Indian Army.
+Major-General Sir Theodore Fraser KCB CSI CMG (15 June 1865 – 22 May 1953) was a British Army officer in the Royal Engineers, serving for most of his career with the Indian Army.

 Education and early life

 Fraser was born on 15 June 1865 in Inverness, Scotland to parents Rev Prof Donald Fraser D.D.
 (1826–1892) and Theresa Eliza Isabella Gordon, the fourth daughter of Major-General Alexander Gordon of the Royal Engineers.
 His Scots-born father had spent much time in Canada but returned to Scotland after he married.
 In 1870 the family moved to Marylebone in London and his father became a prominent figure in the Presbyterian Church of England, serving as Moderator of the Synod in 1880.

-From University College School Theodore went to Clare College, Cambridge, obtaining his commission direct into the Royal Engineers in February 1886.
+From University College School Theodore went to Clare College, Cambridge, and the Royal Military Academy, Woolwich, obtaining his commission direct into the Royal Engineers in February 1886.

 Military career

 Indian service soon brought him experience of frontier warfare.
 He was in the Chin-Lushai expedition of 1889–90 and the Hazara expedition in 1891.
 He was promoted to captain on 13 August 1896, and served as an adjutant of the 2nd Division during the Tirah campaign of 1897–98.
 In February 1900 he left Southampton in the SS Assaye bound for active service in South Africa during the Second Boer War.
 His experience was put to use as a Special Service Officer stationed in Cape Colony, the Orange Free State, and the Frederickstad in Western Transvaal until December that year.

-In 1901 he was sent to the Staff College.
-Promoted to major in September 1904, he was appointed Deputy Assistant Adjutant General (D.A.A.G.) of the Bombay Brigade in February 1905.
-His role was changed to Deputy Assistant Quartermaster General (D.A.Q.M.G.) at British Army headquarters in Simla in November 1907.
+In 1901 he was sent to the Staff College, Camberley.
+Promoted to major in September 1904, he was appointed a deputy assistant adjutant general of the Bombay Brigade in February 1905.
+His role was changed to deputy assistant quartermaster general at British Army headquarters in Simla in November 1907.
 He stayed on at the headquarters for two years.

-In February 1909 he assumed the role of a Professor and General Staff Officer Grade 2, instructing young officers at the Command and Staff College in Quetta for the next three years, and was promoted to lieutenant-colonel in December 1912.
-Shortly after promotion he was sent to the Britannia Royal Naval College.
+In February 1909 he assumed the role of a professor and General Staff Officer Grade 2, instructing young officers at the newly created Staff College, Quetta for the next three years, and was promoted to lieutenant colonel in December 1912.
+Shortly after promotion he was sent to Britannia Royal Naval College in England.

-Though he was eager for active service during World War I, he was given an administrative role of Embarkation Commandant.
-It was not until March, 1915, that he was appointed Assistant Adjutant (A.A.) and Quartermaster General (Q.M.G.) of the Lahore Division and in France.
-In this capacity, and later as Assistant Quartermaster General (A.Q.M.G.) he was with the division at "Second Ypres" and the battles of Aubers Ridge and Festubert.
+Though he was eager for active service during World War I, he was given an administrative role of embarkation commandant.
+It was not until March 1915, seven months after the British entry into World War I, that he was appointed assistant adjutant and quartermaster general of the Lahore Division, then serving on the Western Front.
+In this capacity, and later as assistant quartermaster general he was with the division at "Second Ypres" and the battles of Aubers Ridge and Festubert.